mvksameer/satellite-trajectory-analysis-gui-py/README.md

 | Mean Anomaly        | 0-360°        | Satellite position along its orbit                                     |                      |   |

-After adjusting parameters, click "Update Visualization" to recalculate and display the new orbit.
+After adjusting parameters, click "Update Visualisation" to recalculate and display the new orbit.

-Understanding the Visualizations
+## Understanding the Visualisations

-Altitude Graph:
+### Altitude Graph:

-X-axis: Time in hours (0-24 hour period)
+- X-axis: Time in hours (0-24 hour period)
-Y-axis: Altitude above Earth's surface in kilometers Shows how satellite altitude varies over one complete day
+- Y-axis: Altitude above Earth's surface in kilometers
+- Shows how satellite altitude varies over one complete day

-3D Orbit Plot:
+### 3D Orbit Plot:

-Blue line: Complete orbital trajectory
+- Blue line: Complete orbital trajectory
-Green sphere: Earth center position
+- Green sphere: Earth center position
-Red marker: Periapsis (closest point to Earth)
+- Red marker: Periapsis (closest point to Earth)
-Interactive: Click and drag to rotate, scroll to zoom
+- Interactive: Click and drag to rotate, scroll to zoom

-Exporting Data
+### Exporting Data
 Click the "Download CSV" button to export the current altitude data as a CSV file.
 The file includes:

-Export timestamp
+- Export timestamp
-Time values in hours
+- Time values in hours
-Corresponding altitude values in kilometers
+- Corresponding altitude values in kilometers

 The CSV file can be opened in Excel, Google Sheets, or any data analysis software.
 Stopping the Application

 To stop the server:

-Press Ctrl+C in the terminal where the application is running Wait for the shutdown message to appear
+- Press Ctrl+C in the terminal where the application is running
+- Wait for the shutdown message to appear

-Technical Details
+## Technical Details

-Backend Calculations
+### Backend Calculations

 The application performs two main types of calculations:

-SGP4 Propagation: Uses TLE data to calculate precise satellite positions at 1-minute intervals over 24 hours Keplerian Orbit Generation: Computes 3D orbital paths from classical orbital elements using coordinate transformations
+1. SGP4 Propagation: Uses TLE data to calculate precise satellite positions at 1-minute intervals over 24 hours

+2. Keplerian Orbit Generation: Computes 3D orbital paths from classical orbital elements using coordinate transformations

-Default Values
+### Default Values

 When the application starts, it uses these default Keplerian elements:
-ElementDefault ValueSemi-Major Axis10000 kmEccentricity0.1Inclination90°RAAN40°Argument of Perigee1°Mean Anomaly1°
-Port Configuration
-The application automatically finds an available port between 5001 and 5099.
-If port 5001 is in use, it will try subsequent ports until it finds one that is free.
-Browser Compatibility
-The application works best on modern browsers:

-Chrome 90+
-Firefox 88+
-Safari 14+
-Edge 90+